mmeghashree/DIP/README.md

 c.waitKey(0)

 **numpy.zeros()->function returns a new array of given shape and type, with zeros.
-Image.fromarray(array)->this is used to create image object of above array
+Image.fromarray(array)->this is used to create image object of above array. unit8->is an unsigned 8-bit integer that can represent values 0-255.

 **Output: